Waldorf Salad Platter

 In this post, you will find my two favorite ways to serve a salad:

-• As a toppings board with chopped romaine served on the side for everyone to top their own bowls of lettuce, as seen on today’s episode of The Dish on Dr. Oz.
+• As a toppings board with chopped romaine served on the side for everyone to top their own bowls of lettuce, as seen an episode of The Dish on Dr. Oz.
 I’ll refer to this as the “rectangle version” below.

 • As a platter with chopped romaine underneath the rows of ingredients.
 I’ll refer to this as the “oval platter” for the rest of this post.